 Registrar agrees to pay to the Registry the registration, renewal, transfer and other service fees set forth in the Registry price list, as amended from time to time (the “Fees”).
 The Fees, and any amendments thereto, will be available to Registrars at nic.scot/registrars.

-Registry reserves the right to revise the Fees at any time, to the extent and in the manner that such adjustments are permitted by the Registry Agreement.
+Registry will provide registrar with at least thirty (30) days notice prior to the implementation of any generic or specificically promotion related reduction of the Fees and at least ninety (90) days notice prior to the implementation of any increase in the Fees.

 5.2 Payment